kwabenasapong/openpl/blog/translation-errors-and-the-big-oops.rst

 The fix for this is really easy.
 We've already re-built OpenLP for Windows with a fix.
 Just re-download OpenLP and re-install it.

+*NB* Make sure your are using the 32-bit version of VLC.
+OpenLP on Windows is a 32-bit application.

 Missing Media Player
 ^^^^^^^^^^^^^^^^^^^^
 In some instances you might find that you cannot play any videos.